18513763652/18513763652.github.io/_posts/2020-07-23-My Blog Content Refine Plan.md

     - iOS
 ---
 ```
 **Reference link**
 [博客结构tag标签实现](http://glennou.cn/2017/09/09/%E5%8D%9A%E5%AE%A2%E7%BB%93%E6%9E%84tag/)
 **2.Note**
 1.in the tags, Please choose the Chinese version "-" ，So the tags content will be like "-" + Chinese text or English text".
 2.To change the tags' content  content in exiting tags, you need to remove all content include "-", then preview the change in github preview. then commit the change into github repository.
-3. Wait for 1 minutes to refresh the page to check tag error fix.
+3.Wait for 1 minutes to refresh the page to check tag error fix.
 ***2020.08.09 Parent Tag and children Tag update:***
 Put the layers tag, have the parent tag as the first one then add the children tag comes after.
-1.Full stack tree
+Full stack tree
 ```
 - Full stack
 - Front end